Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 Once Sequoia-PGP is installed, you can generate a new key with the command:
 ```
-sq key generate --own-key --name "Your Name" --email info@example.com --profile rfc4880
+sq key generate --shared-key --name "Your Name" --email info@example.com --profile rfc4880
 ```
+The command will prompt you for a password.
+If you leave it empty, the file is unencrypted.

 This will directly add it to your keystore, meaning that Sequoia-PGP knows of it.
 The keystore specific to Sequoia-PGP, and it is a slightly different concept than the(operating system wide) keyring.

-The "own-key" parameter tells the program that you have the highest level of trust in this key.
-The other viable parameter is "shared-key".
+The "shared-key" parameter tells the program that you do not have the highest level of trust in this key.
+The other viable parameter is "own-key", meaning you fully trust it.
 One of the two needs to appear in the command.

 The parameters "name" and "email" are used to identify the owner of the key.
 This not only tells others who this key belongs to, but is also helps you when interacting with your keys.